sublimetext-io/docs.sublimetext.io/docs/guide/build-systems/README.md

   to capture error information
   from an external program's output.
   This information is used
-  to help you navigate through error instances with `F4`.
+  to help you navigate through error instances with <Key key="F4" />".

 `selector`
 : If the **Tools | Build System | Automatic** option is set,